RNA-seq-workshop

 R

 Make sure you use the correct path to where your data is stored.
-Depending on your folder structure, you may not need the ../ and you could use data/GLDS38_raw_counts.csv instead.
+Depending on your folder structure, you may need to adapt the filepath.
+Here, we use:

 That looks good!
 Now, it’s important to note that DESeq2 expects the sample names (columns in count table) to exactly match the sample names in the metadata file, and be in the same order!
 For this small dataset, we can inspect that by eye.
 In addition, and probably useful for larger datasets, we can use the all() function to check this.